exercism/website/docs/CONTRIBUTING.md

 - Optimise for the principle of least surprise for developers
 - Aim to reduce churn and reduce the amount of different files touched during a change.
-- Reduce the likelyhood of bugs.
+- Reduce the likelihood of bugs.

 We achieve these with the following: